RBVI/chimerax-recipes/color_smooth/color_smooth.md

 # Smooth surface coloring

 Here is a Python script to smooth the sharp edges between colors on a molecular surface.
 Pedro Bule [asked](https://mail.cgl.ucsf.edu/mailman/archives/list/chimerax-users@cgl.ucsf.edu/thread/WONOLW7JZC6RSHAPPQGMXWIKNG7KV6UA/) about how to show blurred edges on a surface colored by residue conservation.
 By default ChimeraX makes sharp edges between each residue surface patch.
-We start with that coloring and then diffuse the colors to nearby surfaces.
-The Python code below defines the "color smooth" command when it the [color_smooth.py](color_smooth.py) file is opened in ChimeraX
+We start with that coloring and then diffuse the colors to nearby surface points.
+The Python code below defines the "color smooth" command when the [color_smooth.py](color_smooth.py) file is opened in ChimeraX

     open color_smooth.py